Repainting your nails constantly is time consuming and frustrating. So is ruining your perfectly painted nails the moment you leave the salon.

 They get all the oxygen and nutrients that they need from the blood moving below the surface.

-We have a couple of gel services available at Sunday Beauty Boutique.
+There are few different types of gel nail services available at Sunday Beauty Boutique.

-First is the Gel Polish/Soft Gel Custom Set, which includes trimming, filing, and cuticle work as well as a gorgeous application.
+First is the Gel Polish/Soft Gel Custom Set, which includes trimming, filing, and cuticle work.
+Based on your nail health, gel polish, soft gel, or a combination of both will be expertly applied to your natural nails.

-At Sunday Beauty Boutique, I only use products from Akzentz.
-They’re a local company from Burnaby, B.C., Canada, though they are used by nail professionals around the world.
+At Sunday Beauty Boutique, the majority of my gel products are from Akzentz.
+They are a Canadian company and their products are used by nail professionals around the world.

 As a kid, I happened to discover a magazine entirely focused on intricate nail designs.
 This sparked an interest that has grown over the years.
 Though I completed a bachelor’s degree in Food, Nutrition, and Health, office work wasn’t for me.
 So, I focused on my dream instead.
 I earned my diploma from Blanche Macdonald’s Nail Technology Program in 2015.
 I worked in a salon and received certified training with YUMI Lashes in January 2017.
 Then, in March of 2017, I opened Sunday Beauty Boutique.
 These days, I spend my time focusing on my customers, customizing my services for each of them.
 I’ve created a relaxing space where they get the attention they deserve.
 My biggest goal is to help them to feel as good as they look.
 Seeing this transformation is the best part of my day!